ebuzeryalcin/archive_MS4/README.md

 * As a new site user, I want to easily choose books and securely checkout by using an intuitive layout
 * As a new site user, I want to make a checkout without creating an account
 * As a new site user, I want to easily create an account for future purchases
-* As a new site user, I want to sort products on the books page
 * As a new site user, I want to sort books by categories
 * As a new site user, I want to sort books by price
 * As a new site user, I want to sort books by author